"

 By the end of this section, you will be able to do the following:

-• Describe the FACE experiments
+• Describe the FACE experiments.

-• Connect environmental factors to plant behavior and adaptations
+• Connect environmental factors to plant behavior and adaptations.

-Environmental Responses & Adaptations
+Environmental Responses and Adaptations

 Diagram comparing photosynthesis in C3, C4, and CAM plants, highlighting differences in CO2 processing. (linked Image Description available)

-Figure 8.9.
-Comparison of CAM, C3, and C4 plants [Image Description]
+Figure 8.6.1.
+Comparison of CAM, C3, and C4 plants.
+[Image Description]

 Both C4 and C3 are important crops, and changing CO₂ levels may impact their productivity differently.
 C3 plants, such as rice and wheat, tend to benefit more from rising atmospheric CO₂ concentrations.
 This increase in carbon can potentially increase photosynthetic efficiency.
 In contrast, C4 plants like maize and sugarcane may not show as significant a response.
 Concentrating CO₂ internally by its complex physiology would imply added CO₂ is of no benefit.

-Video 8.1.
+Video 8.6.1.
 Photosynthesis: Comparing C3, C4 and CAM by RocochetScience

 FACE Experiments